 Specimen preparations should be wrapped and labeled.
 Dissection materials of other groups or individuals should not be handled.
 Dissected cadaver pieces should be discarded in a designated container and discarded blades have to be collected separately.

 Dissecting rooms are closed between 6:00 PM to 8:00 AM and over the weekends (with the exception of special workdays appearing in the schedule).
-Students may not stay in the dissecting room without the supervision of one of the assistants of the department.
-In the absence of an instructor, the technical personnel should ask the students to leave the dissecting room.
+Students may not stay in the dissecting room without supervision of lab instructor.